vRealize Suite LifeCycle Manager – Environment

 I used a combination of NFS and My VMware to add the product binaries

-Once that was done I added two seperate environments (one for testing and one to simulate production) and then deployed some workloads
+Once that was done I added two separate environments (one for testing and one to simulate production) and then deployed some workloads

 Here you can see that I have vROPS deployed in test and both Log Insight and vROPS in the production environment.